 Donors: Rhonda Cowen in honour of her parents

-Rhonda Cowen donated this 9 hectare property near the village of Waverley to the Conservancy in 2006 in memory of her parents.
+Rhonda Cowen donated this 24 acre property near the village of Waverley to the Conservancy in 2006 in honour of her parents.
 Because the donation required a severance from Rhonda’s adjacent lands as well as a re-zoning, this transaction took an extended amount of time and considerable red tape.
 It has been registered as an Ecological Gift under a federal program of tax incentives.
-The property is open for walkers.

 - Jennett Woods encompasses one of the headwaters of Hogg Creek, making it important for the protection of downstream water quality

 - part of the property has native forest, mostly with a mix of Poplar and older White Pines

 - about two-thirds of the property if Red and White Pine plantation, which will be thinned periodically to gradually convert to native hardwoods

 - a small band of wetland meanders across the property, feeding into Hogg Creek